Successful transformation through strong leadership communication

 AI is reshaping the business communication landscape and empowering leaders to connect more effectively with their audiences.
 By harnessing the power of AI-driven data insights, automation and personalization, businesses can benefit, foster stronger relationships, drive engagement, and, as a result, achieve more lavish, extraordinary

 What does ‘humanise’ mean?
-Human skills that cannot be replaced by AI, such as empathy, emotions and judgement, are used when processing AI-generated texts.
-They will be decisive for the communication success of a company.
-This can be defined as the extent to which it elicits the desired reactions and behaviours from the respective target groups.
-This means that the messages conveyed are understood, trigger the desired emotions and ultimately lead to the desired actions.
+Human skills that cannot be replaced by AI, such as empathy, emotions, and judgement, are used when processing AI-generated texts.
+They will be decisive for a company’s communication success.
+This can be defined as the extent to which it elicits the desired reactions and behaviours from the target groups.
+This means that the messages conveyed are understood, trigger the desired emotions, and ultimately lead to the desired actions.

-1. AI still lacks the human perspective to develop innovative PR strategies.
+1. Generative AI still lacks the human perspective to develop innovative PR strategies.

 2. Using AI-based content means you can’t rely on the accuracy of the information.